alpiepho/coursera_go_classes/alpiepho/Course3/week4/Quiz.md

 I, II, and III but not IV.

-II, III, IV, but not I.
+X - II, III, IV, but not I.

 5.
 Question 5